 There might be some opportunities in some places.
 Of course, not Texas which allows companies to not bother with workers’ compensation since 1913 and more recently Oklahoma since 2013, so we’re talking about the other forty-eight states.

 Karmel argues for reform in several areas.
 First, he questions why after accidents workers are given unreliable marijuana tests, even when not driving and in cases where they were clearly not at fault.
 Secondly, referral doctors should not be under the employ or contract to the company, giving them a conflict of interest.
 Thirdly, workman’s compensation benefits need to be integrated into the rest of the health system, especially if we had single-payer.
 Fourthly, the dispute resolution system should be streamlined.
 Finally, to make sure there is some other enforcement of fairness, attorney’s fees should be allowed fairly.

-These moves wouldn’t necessarily be lifesavers, but they would incentivize companies to act more aggressively to protect their workers if the costs they paid, even for deaths on the job, were not so miserly.
+According to Gary Mazin, a work place injury expert, these moves wouldn’t necessarily be lifesavers, but they would incentivize companies to act more aggressively to protect their workers if the costs they paid, even for deaths on the job, were not so miserly.
 The rationale of employers, including their argument that there is a “risk premium” in pay that allows workers to accept the risk of injury and death for another buck or two an hour, have to be exposed for the falsehoods they are.
 Employers, insurers, and governments need to finally value protecting workers’ lives, as if their own lives were at stake without seeing their injuries and deaths as just another cost of doing business.